selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_modelling_10-11_2022.md

 This section introduces data manipulation for geospatial data processing on the command line using [PKTOOLS](http://pktools.nongnu.org/html/index.html) libraries.

-* [PKTOOLS](http://pktools.nongnu.org/html/index.html) for raster and vector analysis.
+* [PKTOOLS](http://spatial-ecology.net/docs/build/html/PKTOOLS/pktools_osgeo.html) for raster and vector analysis.
 [Recorded lecture: 33:00 - 2.16.00](https://www.youtube.com/watch?v=atchsCMQf5A)
 	* Masking operation
 	* Building a mosaic
 	* Image histogram and classification
 	* Zonal statistic

-### Below syllabus under development.
-We will update it as the weeks comes through.

-#### Lecture 7: 1st of November, 2022.
+**Compulsory assignments: Get familiar with the GDAL/OGR/PKTOOLS command line topics.**

+Download some raster files and use gdalinfo to understand the image in terms of number of bands, pixel resolution, minimum and maximum data, no data value, extent precision.

+Moreover, create a jupyter-notebook and perform some raster or vector operations using the GDAL/OGR commands.
+Some operations may be: cropping the layers base on your study area extension, ensure that raster have been compressed properly (e.g. using -co COMPRESS=DEFLATE -co ZLEVEL=9 options), change pixel resolution, change projection, ensure that the nodata is set correctly, calculate temporal average, set a mask in all the layers....etc.

+Each student is going to **show the jupyter-notebook** and explain the characteristic of the rasters/vectors and show the GDAL/OGR/PKTOOLS operations that has been performed.

-Manipulate Landsat data with GDAL and PKTOOLS for a gap filling example (Giuseppe Amatulli).
+**Manipulate Landsat data with GDAL and PKTOOLS for a gap filling example (Giuseppe Amatulli).**

-[View recorded lecture](https://youtu.be/GfmCRNMtFfs) before the QA session at 4PM.

 This section introduces a real example of satellite data [GLAD ARD](https://glad.umd.edu/ard/home) processing using [GDAL/OGR](http://www.spatial-ecology.net/docs/build/html/GDAL/gdal_osgeo.html) and [PKTOOLS](http://pktools.nongnu.org/html/index.html) in a Bash environment.
+It is quite advanced so if you have full understood the previews lecture you can spend more time in watching the [Recorded lecture](https://www.youtube.com/watch?v=GfmCRNMtFfs)

 * [Temporal interpolation of landsat images](http://spatial-ecology.net/docs/build/html/CASESTUDY/temporal_interpolation.html) (A.)
 	* Data download & cropping